AyushKumar177/Data-Extractor/README.md

 since we dont want to upload the artifacts folder we mention it inside .gitignore

-now we will create the 02_data_validation.ipynb file and follow the same order : config.yaml-entity-configuration manager-components-pipeline after doing this it will create a data_validation folder and give a status.txt file Now modular coding following steps in order entity-configuration manager-components-pipeline following the previous ways now
+Now we will create the 02_data_validation.ipynb file and follow the same order : config.yaml-entity-configuration manager-components-pipeline after doing this it will create a data_validation folder and give a status.txt file Now modular coding following steps in order entity-configuration manager-components-pipeline following the previous ways

+Now we will do data transformation in 03_data_transformation.ipynb in similar way to previous phases .
+We will convert the data to features using same functions from the DataAbstractor.ipynb notebook

 9: training pipeline